tinymce/tinymce-docs/plugins/premium/advtable.md

 {% assign plugincategory = "premium" %}
 {{site.premiumplugin}}

-The `advtable` plugin is a premium plugin that extends the core [`table` plugin]({{site.baseurl}}/plugins/opensource/table/) by adding sort options for rows and columns and adding a row identifier column.
+The `advtable` plugin is a premium plugin that extends the core [`table` plugin]({{site.baseurl}}/plugins/opensource/table/) by adding the following advanced functionality:
+- sort options for rows and columns.
+- ability to add a row numbering column.

 ## Enabling the Advanced Tables plugin